 AMANDA VANDYK, R.N., PHD

 The graduate nursing programs at Queen’s University are designed for students interested in nursing research and practice.
 Our Ph.D. program is geared toward preparing you for a career as a nurse scientist by immersing you in independent research into the nature, effect, outcome and management of a range of health and illness-related transitions.
 Our MNSc thesis-based program gives you the opportunity to choose among three fields of study: Chronic Health Conditions; Primary Health Care in Nursing; Transitions in Health and Illness.
-Our MN(PHCNP) (Primary Health Care Nurse Practitioner program) gives you the opportunity to prepare for advanced practice in primary health care nursing in conjunction with the Primary Health Care Nurse Practitioner Diploma.
-Our NP Diploma is for nurses who already have a master’s degree and wish to become a Nurse Practitioner.
+Our MN(PHCNP) (Primary Health Care Nurse Practitioner program) gives you the opportunity to apply research skills and clinical expertise to prepare for advanced practice in primary health care nursing in conjunction with the Primary Health Care Nurse Practitioner Diploma.
+Our NP Diploma is for nurses who already have a master’s degree and wish to become a Primary Care Health Nurse Practitioner.

 Our students have the opportunity to take courses and exchange research interests with students in other disciplines.
 As well, students can avail travel opportunities for data collection trips within Ontario.